Skip to Primary Content

 The best treatment for heartworms is prevention.
 One of the most common and effective prevention methods is a monthly oral medication.
 Talk with us at your next visit to learn more.

 The parasite is transmitted through mosquito bites and usually, the pet shows no signs for months.
 Later symptoms include difficulty breathing, coughing, weight loss, tiring easily and listlessness.
 In many cases, pets do not show outward signs until advanced stages of the disease.
 An annual blood test is recommended to screen for heartworms.
-This disease can be treated if found early, but it can be costly.
+This disease can be treated if found early, but treatment is much more challenging and can be costly.

 How can I prevent parasites?